Nuvolect/SecureSuite-Android/CONTRIBUTING.md

 ### Open issues

 #### If it's open it's tracked
-Have you followed all the points in the [Submitting useful bug reports guide](https://github.com/Nuvolect/SecureSuite-Android/wiki/Submitting-useful-bug-reports) but nobody has commented on your issue?
+Have you followed all the points in the [Submitting useful bug reports guide](https://github.com/Nuvolect/SecureSuite-Android/wiki/Submitting-useful-bug-reports)<!-- @IGNORE PREVIOUS: link -->
+but nobody has commented on your issue?
 Is there no milestone or person assigned to it?
 Don't worry, the developers read every issue and if it's open it means it's tracked and taken into account.
 It might just take time as other issues have higher priority.
 And remember that this is an open